Improve Your Confidence with these 7 Personal Development Tips

 Realising that you have been confident in some ways and looking through this lens, will help re-programme your mind to see yourself differently.

-5. Make a decision to let go of what’s stopping you
+5. Decide to let go of what’s stopping you from being confident

 Earlier we mentioned the importance of identifying when you have an underlying gain for keeping hold of the issue.

 So, let’s revisit those, if lacking confidence is providing something for you, such as ‘reassurance, stability, comfort, safer, less expectations of you’ etc. etc.